docker/docs/compose/compose-file/compose-file-v2.md

 ### volumes

-Mount host folders or named volumes.
+Mount host paths or named volumes.
 Named volumes need to be specified with the [top-level `volumes` key](#volume-configuration-reference).

 You can mount a relative path on the host, which expands relative to